Federal Excise Tax on Certain Transfers of Qualifying Geothermal or Mineral Interests

 Historical Past-Year Versions of Federal Form 8924

-We have a total of four past-year versions of Form 8924 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of five past-year versions of Form 8924 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form 8924 (Rev. December 2013)